-According to the Gottmans, statements like these are the greatest predictor of divorce—and as a result, likely the greatest predictor of discontent and dissatisfaction in the workplace as well.
+According to the Gottmans, statements like these are the greatest predictor of divorce—and as a result, likely the greatest predictor of discontent and dissatisfaction in workplace relationships as well.

-The antidote is the cultivation of culture rooted in respect and appreciation.
-And the first step is identifying needs and feelings.
-Instead of leveraging an attack, changemakers should consider an approach that combines compassion and curiosity.
+The antidote is the cultivation of an office culture rooted in respect and appreciation, and the first step is identifying needs and feelings.
+Instead of leveling an attack, change makers should consider an approach that combines compassion and curiosity.
 “I’m trying to understand where this approach is coming from.
 Can you explain to me your thinking on using this tool instead of the other?”

 A simple shift in language can invite dialogue rather than foster an impasse for communication.

 There are times when conflict or engagement can feel overwhelming.
 A standoff with a co-worker, a disagreement with a supervisor, or unrealistic expectations from a client.
 When the going gets tough, stonewalling sometimes rears its ugly head.

 The act of withdrawal or retreat shuts down conversation.
 It makes effective communication impossible, creating a disruption to workplace flow.
 Stonewalling may appear as complete removal from conversations.
 But non-verbal cues such as crossed arms, lack of eye contact, or physically turning away can signal stonewalling as well.